lrochette/EC-Admin/README.md

 <h1>EC-Admin</h1>

 <p>EC-Admin is a collection of advanced management, optimization, and customization tools for ElectricFlow.
-It includes tools for
+It includes tools for:
   <ul>
     <li>Bulk resource health checks</li>
     <li>White labeling</li>